evidence-dev/evidence/sites/docs/docs/introduction.md

 <h1 class="community-header">What is Evidence</h1>

-Evidence is a web framework for data analysts.
-It's a modern alternative to drag-and-drop BI tools.
+With Evidence, you can build a polished business intelligence system using only SQL & Markdown.

-Evidence enables analysts to build automated reports, analysis and tools that feel like they came from the graphics department at a top-tier publication.
+You cam create automated reports, analysis and tools that feel like they came from the graphics department at a top-tier publication.

-All with SQL and markdown.

 ## How does it work?

-In Evidence, pages are just markdown files.
+Evidence creates pages from markdown files.
 When you write SQL statements inside those files, Evidence runs it against your data warehouse.

 <img src='/img/how-it-works-transparent.png' max-width='30px'/>